35 Amazing Things to Do in the City of Kalamazoo

 Dinosaur Park Credit: Western Mich Facilities Mgmt

-Create Your Own Custom Fragrance at The Aroma Labs
+30 – Create Your Custom Fragrance at The Aroma Labs

-At The Aroma Labs, visitors can craft their own personalized scent into a fun product to take home: perfume, bath salts and beard oil are all options for showcasing your new creation.
+At The Aroma Labs, visitors can craft their personalized scents into fun products to take home: perfume, bath salts and beard oil are all options for showcasing your new creations.

 Aroma Labs